tytydraco/yessleep/out/Ladybug.md

 Everyone stared at her then back at me in shock, disgust and judgement.

 I stepped back, slowly.
 Then ran.
-And I ran.
+And ran.
 Through hallways.
 Through the gates.
 Through the town.
 Through the people .
 I ran until my lungs had no air and my legs gave out.

 I collapsed in the woods, screaming.
 Clawing my fingers in my face.
 Begging God to take me instead.

 I had killed the high school sweetheart.
+That’s social suicide.
 Everyone will hate me.
 Kyle would hate me.
 I’d spend the rest of my life in a cell.